 An introductory study of the biblical foundations, traditions, and practice of Christian disciplines.
 Students will be encouraged to enrich their own spiritual lives and to mentor others in the disciplines of the Christian life.

 Ethnodoxology in Christian Ministry

-Ethnodoxology in Christian Ministry A foundational course introducing theoretical and practical tools for church planters and worship facilitators to serve more effecti Credits: 2.00
+A foundational course introducing theoretical and practical tools for church planters and worship facilitators to serve more effectively.

 Liturgy and Ceremony